Mary Faber de Sanger

-Mary Faber, also called Mary Faber de Sanger, (born c.
-1798, Freetown, Guinea-Conakry – died after 1857), was an African slave-trader.
+Mary Faber, also called Mary Faber de Sanger (c.
+1798 – after 1857), was an African slave-trader.
 From the 1830s until 1852, she was a dominant figure of the Atlantic slave trade from Guinea, and known for her conflict with the British Royal Navy Anti-Slave Squadron.

 Life

-Mary Faber was born in Freetown, the daughter of Nova Scotian settlers.
+Mary Faber was born in Freetown, the daughter of Nova Scotian Settlers.
 In 1816, she married an American shipowner, Paul Faber (d.
 1851), who in 1809 had established himself as a slave trader in the Conakry region.

 Her husband established the business base in Sangha at the Rio Pongo River, where the couple had a "slave factory" (slave fortress).
 This was a slave fortress, in a balance of power with a number of other slave merchants who had slaves in the same region.

 Her husband was responsible for the slave ship that transported slaves to Cuba, while Mary Faber was responsible for the operations of the Rio Pongo.
-As her her husband was likely almost constantly absent, she had virtually all the power in the fort, and her husband is not noted to have been involved in business there after the middle of the 1830s.
+As her husband was likely almost constantly absent, she had virtually all the power in the fort, and her husband is not noted to have been involved in business there after the middle of the 1830s.

 There were reportedly 6,000 slaves on the Faber property in 1827.